 Developed novel electrochemical detection method for Δ9-THC (1–20 μM) achieving 0.13 μM limit of detection with R² = 0.995, third-lowest detection limit among comparable SPCE devices.
 Published peer-reviewed findings demonstrating viability for in-field applications.

 Open standard for certifying AI in safety-critical systems.
-Nine requirements (AI-1 through AI-9) covering bias, validation, hallucination, and human-AI teaming.
+Ten requirements (AI-1 through AI-10) covering operational and data foundations, bias, ML test coverage, continuous validation, hallucination, out-of-distribution detection, adversarial robustness, explainability, human-AI teaming, and privacy.
 Gap analysis confirmed no existing standard adequately addresses AI-specific failure modes in human spaceflight.

-Adversarial evaluation pipeline studying model vulnerability to membership inference attacks — confidence-based, label-only, and shadow model variants.
-Benchmarked three defense strategies: DP-SGD via Opacus, Model Confidence Exclusion, and a fusion defense, sweeping ε values to empirically map privacy–utility tradeoffs.
+Adversarial evaluation pipeline studying model vulnerability to membership inference attacks: confidence-based, label-only, and shadow model variants.
+Benchmarked three defense strategies (DP-SGD via Opacus, Model Confidence Exclusion, and a fusion defense), sweeping ε values to empirically map privacy vs. utility tradeoffs.

 Ensemble classifier combining CLIP zero-shot inference with FAISS similarity-weighted voting across 6,000+ micrographs and 16 steel microstructural phases.
 Productionized with FastAPI and Docker on Hugging Face Spaces.